-MARLON JAMES WROTE ONE OF THE DENSEST, RICHEST FANTASY BOOKS OF THE DECADE, BROKE INTO THE GENRE, AND DISRUPTED THE MODERN PERCEPTION OF JUST HOW WE CAN WRITE FANTASY.
+MARLON JAMES WROTE ONE OF THE DENSEST, RICHEST FANTASY BOOKS OF THE DECADE (WHICH SOME CALLED “AFRICAN GAME OF THRONES”), BROKE INTO THE GENRE, AND DISRUPTED THE MODERN PERCEPTION OF JUST HOW WE CAN WRITE FANTASY.
 NOW MAN BOOKER PRIZE-WINNING AUTHOR SAT DOWN WITH OUR CONTRIBUTOR AND GOOD FRIEND LUKE FROSTICK TO DISCUSS HIS BLACK LEOPARD RED WOLF, HIS LITERARY INFLUENCES, COLONIALISM, AND MUCH MUCH MORE.

 Luke: What made you want to write a fantasy story?